JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 ```

 Note that in both cases we did not pass source column name as it is not needed
 to determine the number of rows per group.
-This is the reason why context
+This is the reason why context-dependent
-dependent expressions are exceptions to standard operation specification syntax.
+expressions are exceptions to standard operation specification syntax.

-Additionally the `nrow` expression also works in operation specification syntax
+The `nrow` expression also works in the operation specification syntax
 applied to a data frame.
 Here is an example:

 ```jldoctest sac